a-nguyen1/comp55-final-project/README.md

 - How To Play instructions
 - Audio can be turned on/off
-- Player Winning/Losing Screen has an option to restart
+- The Winning/Losing Screen has an option to restart

 <img src="media/GameOver.png" alt="" width="1000"/>

-- Player can choose to play as a Knight or a Wizard
+- You can choose to play as a Knight or a Wizard
 - The Knight can attack from close range
 - The Wizard can attack from long range
-- Player and Bosses have a health display
+- Your character and Bosses have a health display

 <img src="media/Boss.png" alt="" width="1000"/>

-- Player needs a key to open a door to access the next room
+- Your character needs a key to open the door to access the next room
-- Player can dash and move in any direction
+- Your character can dash and move in any direction
-- Player can pick up items and weapon upgrades
+- Your character can pick up items and weapon upgrades
 - Each room is randomized with multiple enemy and item types

 <img src="media/Gameplay.png" alt="" width="1000"/>

-- All enemies can detect the player if the player is within a certain range
+- Enemies can detect if your character is within range
-- All enemies can damage the player if the player is touching the enemy
+- If your character touches an enemy, you will lose health
-- Certain enemies can attack the player from long range
+- Certain enemies can attack from long range

 # Features not implemented
 - Select Level